Including OWASP ModSecurity Core Rule Set

 10000 0

-The results give us an idea of the situation: The vast majority of requests pass the ModSecurity module with no rule violation: 9931 requests with score 0.
+The results give us an idea of the situation: The vast majority of requests pass the inspection by CRS with no rule violation: 9931 requests with score 0.
 69 requests violated one or more rules.
-This is not a standard situation for the Core Rules.
+This is not a standard situation for CRS.
 In fact, I provoked additional false alarms to give us something to look at.
-The Core Rule Set is so optimized these days that you need a lot of traffic to get a reasonable amount of alerts - or you need to raise the paranoia level very high on a non-tuned system.
+The CRS is so optimized these days that you need a lot of traffic to get a reasonable amount of alerts – or you need to raise the paranoia level very high on a non-tuned system.

 A score of 10 appears three times, corresponding to two violations in the same request (most rules score 5 points when violated), which is fairly standard in practice.
 In all likelihood, we will be seeing a fair number of violations from the requests and very few alarms from the responses; 0 in our example above.